-Level of Service Measurements and Targets Council's intended Level of Service is to: Compliance with relevant standards Performance measure All swimming pools have poolsafe accreditation How we will measure Outcome of PoolSafe Accreditation 2019/20 results • PoolSafe Accreditation was received Years 1-3 Maintain accreditation Year 4-10 Performance Measure Council complies with criteria in rental warrant of fitness programme for community housing How we will measure Self-assessment based on the Healthy Homes Standard.
-2019/20 results 62 of the 72 units achieved 95% or more compliance.
-Years 1-3 All units achieve at least 95% Compliance Year 4-10 An units achieve at least 95% Compliance Performance Measure New public toilet buildings are well designed, safe and visible and Compliance with SNZ4241:1999 and CPTED (safer design guidelines) for new or refurbished toilets How we will measure Percent compliance 2019/20 results Code Compliance Certificates achieved for all new toilet buildings All locations comply with the CPTED Years 1-3 100% Compliance Year 4-10 Performance Measure (new) Playground compliance with NZ Standards How we will measure Internal Audits
+Level of Service Measurements and Targets Council's intended Level of Service is to: Compliance with relevant standards Performance measure All swimming pools have poolsafe accreditation How we will measure Outcome of PoolSafe Accreditation 2019/20 results • PoolSafe Accreditation was received Years 1-3 Maintain accreditation Year 4-10 Maintain accieditation Performance Measure Council complies with criteria in rental warrant of fitness programme for community housing 2019/20 results Self-assessment based on the Healthy Homes Standard.
+2019/20 results • 62 of the 72 units achieved 95% or more compliance.
+Years 1-3 All units achieve at least 95% Compliance Year 4-10 All utilits actilieve at least 95% Compilance Performance Measure New public toilet buildings are well designed, safe and visible and Compliance with SNZ4241:1999 and CPTED (safer design guidelines) for new or refurbished toilets How we will measure Percent compliance 2019/20 results • Code Compliance Certificates achieved for all new toilet buildings • All locations comply with the CPTED Years 1-3 100% Compliance Year 4-10 100% Compliance Performance Measure (new) Playground compliance with NZ Standards How we will measure Internal Audits

-Level of Service Measurements and Targets Years 1-3 80% Compliance Year 4-10 Councils Intended Level of Service is to: Library services are welcoming and provide a space for social interaction and learning Performance Measure (new) Customer rating of library facilitates How we will measure HappyOrNot Customer Surveys.
+Level of Service Measurements and Targets Years 1-3 80% Compliance Year 4-10 60% compilative Councils Intended Level of Service is to: Library services are welcoming and provide a space for social interaction and learning Performance Measure (new) Customer rating of library facilitates How we will measure HappyOrNot Customer Surveys.
 Years 1-3 Customer Satisfaction Index (provided via the HappyOrNot system): Year 4-10 • 90% Performance Measure (new) The number of library outreach activities and events delivered How we will measure Number of activities and events delivered.
-Years 1-3 5 per year for each library Year 4-10 Councils Intended Level of Service is to: Provide parks and sports fields that are fit for purpose Performance Measure (new) Number of complaints about Council owned parks and sports fields How we will measure Request for service system.
-Years 1-3 10 or less per year Year 4-10
+Years 1-3 5 per year for each library Year 4-10 5 per year for each library Councils Intended Level of Service is to: Provide parks and sports fields that are fit for purpose Performance Measure (new) Number of complaints about Council owned parks and sports fields How we will measure Request for service system.
+Years 1-3 0 or less per year Year 4-10 1.5 St. 1655 pc.
+1661